Central Railroad of New Jersey: 20th century

-When the Lehigh & New England Railroad was abandoned in 1961 CNJ acquired a few of its branches and organized them as the Lehigh & New England Railway.
-In 1963 Lehigh Coal & Navigation sold its railroad properties to the RDG, but the lease to the CNJ continued.
-In 1965 CNJ and the Lehigh Valley Railroad consolidated their lines along the Lehigh River in Pennsylvania and portions of each railroad's line were abandoned; the anthracite traffic that had supported both railroads had largely disappeared.
+In 1961, the Lehigh and New England Railroad was abandoned, and CNJ acquired a few of its branches and organized them as the Lehigh and New England Railroad.
+In 1963, Lehigh Coal & Navigation sold its railroad properties to the RDG, although the lease to the CNJ continued.

+In 1964, the state of New Jersey began subsidizing commuter service, and the tax situation changed in 1967.

+In 1965, CNJ and the Lehigh Valley Railroad consolidated their lines along the Lehigh River in Pennsylvania and portions of each railroad's line were abandoned; the commercial anthracite traffic that had supported both railroads had largely disappeared.
 CNJ operations in Pennsylvania ended March 31, 1972.

 CNJ maintained a small carfloat terminal in The Bronx.
 It was the site of the first successful Class 1 railroad diesel operation.
-Over the years CNJ maintained an extensive marine operation on New York Bay, including a steamer line to Sandy Hook.
-CNJ's last marine service, the ferry line between Manhattan and CNJ's rail terminal at Jersey City, made its last run on April 30, 1967.
-It was also the last day for the terminal itself; the next day CNJ passenger trains began originating and terminating at the PRR station in Newark via the Aldene Connection, where New York passengers could transfer to either PRR or Port Authority Trans-Hudson (PATH) trains.
+Over the years, CNJ maintained an extensive marine operation on New York Bay, including a steamer line to Sandy Hook.

+On April 30, 1967, CNJ's last marine service—the ferry line between Manhattan and CNJ's rail terminal at Jersey City—made its last run, which was also the last day for the terminal itself; the next day CNJ passenger trains began originating and terminating at the PRR station in Newark via the Aldene Connection, where New York City passengers could transfer to either PRR or Port Authority Trans-Hudson (PATH) trains.
-Decline

-The years after WWII were not kind to CNJ.
-Passenger traffic was almost entirely commuter business, requiring great amounts of rolling stock for two short periods five days a week.
-Three-fourths of CNJ's freight traffic terminated on line — the railroad was essentially a terminal carrier, which meant little profit was made, if any.
-In addition, heavy taxes levied by the state of New Jersey ate up much of CNJ's revenue.
-The state of New Jersey began subsidizing commuter service in 1964, and the tax situation changed in 1967.